cruna-cc/cruna-toolkit/NFT_OWNED.md

 # NFT-owned Smart Contracts

-## Attention, this is the first draft.
-Changes are likely to happen.
-Use at your own risk.
-Wait for this message to be removed before using in production

 ## Overview
 The NFTOwned protocol allows an NFT (owning token) to have control over a subordinate contract implementing the INFTOwned interface.
 The owning token is an ERC721 token, and the subordinate contract is designed to restrict certain actions to the owner of the owning token.